ariatophanes/ariatophanes/README.md

 ### Hello there!

-My name is Vaddy.
-I'm a 21-year-old game developer with a passion for creating immersive gaming experiences.
-My journey in game development began in the remote landscapes of Siberia when I was just 12 years old, and I've been honing my skills ever since.
-Now, I'm based in Kansas City.

-With a strong foundation in Unity, I've not only grown as a developer but also gained valuable insights into the gaming industry.
-Throughout my journey, I've worked on a variety of projects that have allowed me to expand my skill set.
-Whether it's designing captivating gameplay mechanics, crafting stunning visuals, or optimizing performance, I'm committed to delivering high-quality results.

-I'm excited to collaborate with fellow creatives and clients who share my enthusiasm for gaming.
-Together, we can bring unique ideas to life and create memorable gaming experiences.
-If you're looking for a dedicated game developer with a passion for innovation, let's connect and turn your vision into reality.
+My name is Vadim, I'm a 22-year-old developer with a passion for creating immersive gaming experiences.
+My journey began in Siberia when I was 12 years old, when I first started learning about game development.
+Fast forward to now, I live in Kansas City with my fiancé.
+I have a strong knowledge of unity, and with that I have been able to dive into the world of game development!
+Throughout my journey, I've worked with a variety of studios that have allowed me to expand my skill set.
+I have spent my time designing captivating gameplay mechanics, crafting stunning visuals, and optimizing performance on every project I’ve had the privilege of working on.
+I'm always excited to collaborate with fellow developers and clients who share my passion for gaming!
+There’s nothing I enjoy more than bringing unique ideas to life, and creating memorable gaming experiences.
+If you're looking for a dedicated game developer with a passion for learning, innovating and optimizing let's connect and turn your vision into reality.

 Jobs History:
 * Half-year in [AQUIX](https://aquix.pro/) as junior fullstack dev / june 2020 - jan 2021